djreiss/MeDiChI/README.md

 help("MeDiChI-data") ## describes the included data
 ```

-You can also take a look at the MeDiChI package vignette.
+You can also take a look at the MeDiChI (package vignette)[MeDiChI/inst/doc/MeDiChI.pdf].

 This is MeDiChI version 0.4.1.